meejlee/ADCrossSpeciesAnalysis/README.md

 NOTE: An additional .R scripts is provided in ../scripts to regenerate Figures 2B,D (HumanPhenotypeAnova.R)

 # Additional Information
-Human phenotype information is directly from each respective public study via GEO and saved in ../data as .csv files to match the formatting anticipated in the scripts provided.
+Human phenotype information is directly from each respective public study via GEO (links commented in .R files) and saved in ../data as .csv files to match the formatting anticipated in the scripts provided.
 Human-to-mouse homolog conversion was conducted using the same method as Kumar, et al. Cell, 2017 (https://doi.org/10.1016/j.celrep.2018.10.047) using the same .txt file provided in the original paper's supplement (included).